Tyson Fury nominated for BBC SPOTY Sporting Moment of the Year

 Tyson Fury boxed brilliantly on his long-awaited return to world title action but was ultimately thwarted by Deontay Wilder on the cards.

-‘The Gypsy King’ challenged for Wilder’s WBC heavyweight title three years on from dethroning Wladimir Klitschko.
+‘The Gypsy King’ challenged Wilder’s WBC heavyweight title three years on from dethroning Wladimir Klitschko.

 Losing a whopping ten stone after battling depression, Fury seemed like he’d never been away.

-An awesome display of skills to frustrate Wilder for the majority of the contest were taken away by two powerful knockdowns.
+An awesome display of skills to frustrate Wilder for most of the contest was taken away by two powerful knockdowns.